showmikr/workout-scheduler/obsidian/plan.md

 - List out all workout session cards in list view for last 30 days
 - Put a "show more" button at the bottom of the list that will navigate to another page that shows all workout sessions in the last year.

+# 7/6/2025

+- Show a title for calories burned in the graph
+- Add an "Add Set" button to the template workout page
+- Need to properly add a new set when adding a new exercise to the workout template
+- Implement the "Add Set" button to add a new set to the current workout template